AlmostGalactic/RetroLang/README.md

-Below is your updated README.md text with the new language features integrated.
-Instead of using triple‐backticks, each code sample is indented to distinguish it from the regular text.

 --------------------------------------------------

 Below is an improved version of your README that reflects the current changes in RetroLang.
 In this version, the language now uses: